 In addition, “Scumbag ranks fourth in terms of the most successful openings in Slovak cinemas in the last 20 years,” revealed the film’s PR manager, Perla Žinčíková, adding that it had an even better start in movie theatres than US blockbusters and franchises such as Star Wars: The Rise of Skywalker and Avengers: Endgame.

-Three weeks after its release in 80 cinemas across the country, the movie has now grossed nearly €2 million.
+Three weeks after its release in 80 cinemas across the country, it has now grossed nearly €2 million.
 Due to strong audience demand, a version with Hungarian subtitles was also delivered.

 Produced by Slovak CinemArt and Magic Seven, and Czech IN Film Praha, The Scumbag is based on a book of the same name written by the well-known Slovak journalist Arpád Soltész, an investigative journalist and former colleague of Ján Kuciak.